sidvisw/sidvisw/README.md

 - 👋 Hi, I’m @sidvisw
 - 👀 I’m interested in Computer Science and Engineering
 - 🌱 I’m currently learning in Indian Institute of Technology, Kharagpur
-- 💞️ I’m looking to collaborate on Software Development
+- 💞️ I’m looking to collaborate on Systems and Software Development
 - 📫 How to reach me https://www.linkedin.com/in/sidharth-vishwakarma/

 <!---